 A buildup of gas in the colon can lead to pain on the left side of the body.
 The pain can also occur on the right side or on both sides.

-Under normal circumstances, people pass gas through burping or passing it through the rectum.
+People usually pass gas through burping or passing it through the rectum.
 This is a routine process for the body.
-In fact, most people produce about 1–4 pints of gas per day and pass gas about 14–23 times per day.

 Foods that can cause excess gas include carbonated beverages, sugar substitutes, and fiber supplements.